corneliana/all-in-one/Internet/3 - Cloud Computing/AWS/Understanding AWS/9 - Deployment/AWS CICD.md

 - **CodeBuild containers are deleted at the end of their execution (success or failure).
 You can't SSH into them, even while they're running.**
 - **CodeBuild can run any commands, so you can use it to run commands including build a static website and copy your static web files to an S3 bucket.**
+- You can configure CodeBuild to run its build containers in a VPC, so they can access private resources in a VPC such as databases, internal load balancers, ...

 - `buildspec.yml` file must be at the root of your code
 - env – define environment variables